Photo series come in a variety of interesting styles. But why do photographers love them so much?

 Of course, you don’t have to limit yourself to animals only.
 Your series can focus on a family member, a friend, or even a plant.

-As wonderful as travelling is, it’s not the only key to beautiful photography.
-If you teach yourself how to find potential in details, you’ll find inspiration in places that most people consider insignificant.
+Travelling is wonderful but it’s not the only key to beautiful photography.
+Teach yourself how to find potential in details.
+You’ll find inspiration in places that most people consider insignificant.

 This will make you a more skilled and imaginative artist.